 Helpful Tips for New Tires

 - Inflation is crucial.
 No, not the inflation that makes your money worth less each year.
 This is the good kind of inflation – maintaining the proper tire pressure in your tires consistently.
 Even slightly over- or under-inflating your tires can have a significant negative impact on load, handing, and tire wear.

 - When in doubt, go OEM.
 A best practice is to replace tires with exactly the same size as the ones that came as OEM equipment.
 But if you feel confident, it may not hurt to experiment with slight differences in size and style.
-Sport bike riders do this frequently.
+Sport bike and dirt/dual-sport riders do this frequently.

 - Keep weight off tires when its sitting.
-If you don’t ride daily (and most of us don’t) it’s a good idea to keep your bike on stands to take weight off the tires and prevent flat-spotting.
+If you don’t ride daily (and most of us don’t) it’s good idea to keep your bike on stands to take weight off the tires and prevent flat-spotting.
 If you don’t have a stand, try rolling it forward or backward a few inches once in a while.